omkarghugarkar007/sketch_to_colour/README.md

 ### Training

 Gan Model contains the generator and the discriminator architecture.
 Train contains loss function and the code to train the model.
 The model was trained on the kaggle dataset Anime-sketch-colorization-pair which contains 14k images.
-Training was done on Google Colab for 2 session of 8 hours and 100 epochs. 'generator.h5' file contains the generator weights.
+Training was done on Google Colab for 2 session of 8 hours and 100 epochs.

 ### Test
+Generator weights can be found at - https://drive.google.com/file/d/1cu-MbW4fxP0F9MKQh2HXPjHrACFUzXux/view?usp=sharing

 To test the model, run the command,
 ```
 python3 test.py
 ```